Using our Products: FAQ’s

 - The child’s hand is not contorted: meaning the tightness does not deform the child’s hand.

 If, after ensuring that the device has been adjusted properly, your child can still remove their thumbs, then you can try the following ideas, which all attempt to prevent the thumb from bending.

-Wrap several layers of non-stretching medical tape around the thumb knuckle.
+Wrap several layers of non-stretching medical tape around the thumb knuckle, underneath the tube.
 If your child can still bend their thumbs, place a popsicle stick / tongue depressor on the thumb before wrapping it with tape.
-This will create a makeshift splint, which prevents the thumb from bending.
+This will create a makeshift splint, which fully prevents the thumb from bending.